The following post is from Rachel of The Minimalist Mom: 3 Things You Can Skip Buying for a New Baby

 It is a wonderful time, and I’m relishing these early days.
-The dark circles under my eyes will fade, but these first weeks and the feeling of a new life in my arms will stay with me forever.
+The dark circles under my eyes will fade, but the feeling of a new life in my arms these first weeks will stay with me forever.

 Having a new baby in our home is different this time around.

-With our first son I was a shopping fiend during my pregnancy.
-I had two diaper bags and a dozen pairs of BabyLegs before I hit the third trimester.
+With our first son, I was a shopping fiend during my pregnancy.
+Before I hit the third trimester, I had two diaper bags and a dozen pairs of BabyLegs.

-I poured over stroller reviews evening after evening and researched swaddle blankets and cloth diapers until I had the different models and brands memorized.
+I poured over stroller reviews evening after evening and researched swaddle blankets and cloth diapers until I memorized the different models and brands.

 I was all about the stuff.

 But when our baby arrived, none of those gadgets and aids gave me more sleep, and none of them soothed my child, as well as a pair of loving arms.